Trophy Mountain: History

 The shepherd's hut was built by brothers John and Frank Ronacher in the 1950s when they herded sheep on the Trophy meadows.
 At that time, the access was via a rough trail up Third Canyon which the Ronachers widened with a bulldozer.
 Frank died in 1962 and later that year John sold the Trophy grazing lease and 100 ewes and rams to Emil and Ida DeKelver.
-They arrived in the Clearwater Valley in 1959 and settled on an 80-acre farm beside Candle Creek.
+They arrived in the Clearwater Valley in 1958 and settled on an 80-acre farm beside Candle Creek.
 At first, the DeKelvers raised dairy cattle then, after purchasing the Ronacher business, were busy with their sheep.
 Soon they had expanded the herd to 300 and were very successful with the lush Trophy grasslands.
 In 1969, mounting government pressure against grazing lease-holders persuaded the DeKelvers to switch to guiding and trail-riding on the Trophy Mountains.
 They built a new trail up Spahats Creek which was much shorter than the Third Canyon route, although strenuous compared to today's stroll to the meadows.
 When logging started on the Trophy Mountains in 1979 and roads were built almost to treeline, the DeKelvers’ business was ruined and they retired to their Candle Creek farm.
 Ida spent many years collecting historic artifacts from the Clearwater Valley and developing the Yellowhead Museum which is now closed.
 Meanwhile, high on Trophy Mountain, the shepherd's hut is being ravaged by the alpine weather and soon there will be no evidence of the days when these meadows were home to hundreds of sheep.

+DeKelver Summit is west of the highest summit and remembers Ida and Emil DeKelver.
+Ronacher Lake is west of Sheila Lake and refers to the Ronacher brothers.

 The south boundary of Wells Gray Park was originally established in 1939 through Grouse Creek Valley just north of Trophy Mountain.
 In 1997, the park was expanded to include the mountain above its treeline.